Human trafficking in Nigeria: Human Trafficking of Nigerians in Italy

 Nigeria is a source as well as a transit point for human trafficking.
 As a densely populated nation, Nigeria has been tagged as the leading African countries in human trafficking with cross-border and internal trafficking.
 In 2016, out of the 181,000 migrants who arrived in Italy through the Mediterranean, Nigerians accounted for 21%.≤ Human trafficking is a way to exploit women and children for cheap labour and prostitution as an opportunity to help themselves out of poverty.
 Nigerian human trafficking occurs within the Nigerian borders, in neighboring countries, and in many European countries because they are able to ship women and children within a network for human trafficking to expand the market within this industry.
 Nigerian gangs have sent thousands of women into the sex markets within Italy, Spain, and the Netherlands.

 About 21,000 Nigerian women and girls have been trafficked to Italy since 2015 with 80% being likely victims of human trafficking.
 According to a report by the Vie d’Uscita (Exit Routes) project, 64% of girls trafficked to Italy are from Nigeria while the 34% are from Albania, Balkans and Romania.
 Human trafficking of Nigerian women to Italy began to occur in the 1980s because of the demand for low-skilled labour in agriculture and services.
-Nigeria has a history of economic and financial issues causing significant unemployment and poverty as well as a tradition of giving out young people from poor homes to wealthy family as domestic help.
+Nigeria has a history of economic and financial issues causing significant unemployment and poverty as well as a tradition of sending young people from poor homes to wealthy family as domestic help.
 This has exacerbated human trafficking.
-It is estimated that roughly 15 million Nigerians live abroad to seek an education, jobs, and a better quality of life than in Nigeria.
+It is estimated that roughly 15 million Nigerians live abroad to seek education, employment, and a better quality of life than in Nigeria.
 Harsh economic conditions that have increased unemployment and underemployment, a large population, political instability, insecurity and porous borders are factors that heighten this problem in Nigeria.
 A popular reason to migrate for some, is to help bring their families out of extreme poverty by getting employment abroad and sending funds home.
 Nigeria is not rated among the ten poorest nations in Africa with a per capita GNP of about $433.44 billion USD as at Dec 2019.